Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Introduction

 Recently, there is considerable interest in exploring $f(\mathbb{Q})$ gravity.
 For instance, Harko et al. \cite{Harko:2018gxr} analyzed the interaction between matter and gravity by considering power-law and exponential forms of the theory.
-Lazkoz et al. \cite{Lazkoz:2019sjl} performed an observational evaluation of various $f(\mathbb{Q})$ models, using redshift parametrizations to test their potential as substitutes for the $\Lambda$CDM model in explaining the universe accelerated expansion.
+Lazkoz et al. \cite{Lazkoz:2019sjl} performed an observational evaluation of various $f(\mathbb{Q})$ models, using redshift parameterizations to test their potential as substitutes for the $\Lambda$CDM model in explaining the universe accelerated expansion.
 Mandal et al. \cite{Mandal:2020lyq} employed energy condition analyses to pinpoint physically acceptable models consistent with rapid cosmic expansion.
 In a study of stellar structures, Lin and Zhai \cite{Lin:2021uqa} examined how modifications in $f(\mathbb{Q})$ influence the mass of compact stars, observing that negative corrections enhance mass, whereas positive ones diminish it.
 Mandal and Sahoo \cite{Mandal:2021bpd} investigated the equation of state (EoS) and Hubble parameters using the Pantheon data, highlighting distinct behavior of $f(\mathbb{Q})$ models compared to the standard cold dark matter framework.
 Lymperis \cite{Lymperis:2022oyo} assessed the cosmological implications of $f(\mathbb{Q})$ through the lens of an effective dark energy component.
 Koussour et al. \cite{Koussour:2023ulc} explored how various cosmic parameters evolve within this theoretical model.
 In Ref. \cite{Bajardi:2023vcc}, the minisuperspace quantum cosmology for $f(\mathbb{Q})$ has been developed while a cosmographic reconstruction of viable $f(\mathbb{Q})$ models is discussed in \cite{Capozziello:2022wgl}.
 In Ref.\cite{Capozziello:2022tvv, Capozziello:2024lsz}, slow-roll inflation in $f(\mathbb{Q})$ gravity is discussed considering differences with respect to the analogue $f(R)$ models. de Araujo and Fortes \cite{deAraujo:2024gnb} applied $f(\mathbb{Q})$ gravity to polytropic star models, studying the role of non-metricity both internally and externally.
 Gravitational waves in the $f(\mathbb{Q})$ context are derived in \cite{Capozziello:2024vix, Capozziello:2024jir} showing no substantial difference with respect to General Relativity, while an extra scalar mode is derived if boundary terms are considered into dynamics \cite{Capozziello:2024zij, Capozziello:2023vne}.
 Quantum information is taken into account in \cite{Capozziello:2024mxh} with the interesting feature that it is preserved in $f(\mathbb{Q})$ non-metric gravity cosmology.
+While previous studies on $f(Q)$ gravity (Refs.\cite{Harko:2018gxr}--\cite{Capozziello:2024mxh}) mainly focused on cosmological models, stellar structures, and the universe's accelerated expansion, our work extends the framework to lower-dimensional black hole physics.
+Unlike earlier analyses that explored large-scale or homogeneous configurations, we derive exact charged and uncharged $(2+1)$-dimensional black hole solutions within the quadratic form of $f(Q)$ gravity and examine their thermodynamic and dynamical stability. { This approach reveals new features, such as weaker singularities and multi--horizon configurations, not previously identified in non-metric gravity formulations.
+A concise summary of the novel features and their relation to BTZ solutions is presented in the Conclusions.}